norton120/pirate_baby/content/posts/dreaming_of_a_dynamcially_typed_world.md

 Both TypeScript and Pydantic-based Python start every method with a single question: "what are you?"
 The identity of the object is the base for all proceeding business logic.
 It does not matter if the calling function invokes an `update()` method which the object is able to fulfill, if the type does not match the call will never execute.
 This confirmation of type occurs at every functional exchange in TypeScript and as much of the typed Python codebase as inherits from `Pydantic.BaseModel`, effectively starting every transaction and sub-transaction with a declaration of identity.
 "As a `ProductUpdateRequest` object, I have an `update()` method I can execute for you."
 Around this same time, we saw the emergence of identity-forward thinking in academic circles, politics and business, and a growing importance placed on identity that has carried into today.
 I think it is safe to assume that anyone reading this will have been around in the last ten or so years, and as such I will leave you to draw your own parallels between the software and the burgeoning social norms reguarding identity - you don't need my party stories for that.

  This observation is not an indictment of either the static or dynamic typing language paradigms, both have strengths and weaknesses.
-For example, how many times have you written this little gem?
+For example, how many times have you written this little gem in duck-typed Python and felt dirty after?
 ```python
  def standardize_args(arg:Iterable):
      """make arg safe to iterate on"""